Dividing Debt in your Divorce

 When Possible, it is Best to Eliminate Debt Before your Divorce

 Getting divorced is expensive.
 It is not uncommon for a divorce to leave both parties in more debt than they were in when they initially filed for divorce.
 One way a couple can avoid this problem is to take steps to pay down their debt before they file for divorce.
 When the couple is facing so much debt that they realistically cannot repay it without help, they may file for bankruptcy jointly and then file for divorce once their bankruptcy case is complete.

 Another strategy that couples employ, sometimes on its own and sometimes after paying down as much debt as they can, is to divide their debt themselves.
 Joint credit card debt can be transferred to new, separate cards, eliminating the need for the court to divide this debt for the couple.

 Work with Draper Law Office to Complete your Divorce

 Before you start working through your divorce, take the time to speak with an experienced divorce lawyer about each of the process’ steps, including the distribution of your marital debts and assets.
-Contact our team at Draper Law Office today at 866-767-4711 or by visiting our firm online to schedule your initial consultation in one of our three convenient locations: Kissimmee, St. Cloud, and Orlando.
+Contact our team at Draper Law Office today at 866-767-4711 or by visiting our firm online to schedule your initial consultation in one of our two convenient locations: Kissimmee, and Orlando.